Our team

 [email protected]

-I dance Cotswold Morris, Rapper, Stepping & teach French Dance; sing Shanties & conduct a West Gallery Quire; play melodeon & percussion in Arish Mel English Ceilidh Band & have played for & called for dancing for over 40 years.
-I was a GP & NHS Manager for many years.
+Steve dances Cotswold Morris, Rapper, Stepping & teaches French Dance; sings Shanties & conduct a West Gallery Quire; plays melodeon & percussion in Arish Mel English Ceilidh Band & has played for & called for dancing for over 40 years.
+He was a GP & NHS Manager for many years.

 .